-- 134.(1) If, in the chief executive's opinion, a child against whom a probation order has been made has contravened a requirement of the order or any other prescribed requirement relating to the order, the chief executive must warn the child of the consequences of further contravention, including the making of an application under this section. - (2) Subsection (1) does not apply if the child's whereabouts- - (a) are unknown to the chief executive; and - (b) can not be reasonably ascertained. - (3) If, in the chief executive's opinion, a child against whom a probation order has been made- - (a) has contravened a requirement of the order or a prescribed requirement relating to the order; and the chief executive, by way of complaint and summons served on the child, may apply to a Childrens Court magistrate for a finding that a breach of the probation order has happened.
+(1) If, in the chief executive's opinion, a child against whom a probation order has been made has contravened a requirement of the order or any other prescribed requirement relating to the order, the chief executive must warn the child of the consequences of further contravention, including the making of an application under this section.

+(2) Subsection (1) does not apply if the child's whereabouts-

+- (a) are unknown to the chief executive; and - (b) can not be reasonably ascertained.

+(3) If, in the chief executive's opinion, a child against whom a probation order has been made-

-(b) if warned under subsection (1)-has continued to contravene the requirement after being warned under subsection (1);
+- (a) has contravened a requirement of the order or a prescribed requirement relating to the order; and - (b) if warned under subsection (1)-has continued to contravene the requirement after being warned under subsection (1);